 Wait for BackupSession:

 Now, wait for the next backup schedule.
-You can watch for BackupSession
+You can watch for BackupSession crd using the following command,

 $ watch -n 1 kubectl get backupsession -n demo -l=stash.appscode.com/backup-configuration=nfs-pvc-backup